 Angela has over fifteen years of experience teaching and working in urban schools, with a focus on developing inclusive, science learning environments for all students.
-She recieved her Ph.D. from Michigan State University in 2017 with certificates in Science Education and Urban Education.
+She received her Ph.D. from Michigan State University in 2017, including certificates in Science Education and Urban Education.
 Currently, Angela develops and facilitates sustained, professional learning programs to support science teachers in equitable implementation of the Next Generation Science Standards.
-Program topics include leveraging student funds-of-knowledge to investigate observable, natural phenomena, and to position students as the generators of science knowledge.
+These programs support teachers in using Project-Based Learning to support students in phenomena driven science, and to position students as generators of science knowledge.

-Angela works with many teachers across the United States to promote equity in science during NGSS curriculum implementation, and belives strongly in the importance of sustained, multi-year research-practice relationships to support district K-12 science reform.
-Her focus through the Next Gen PBL Initiative is to foster district capacity to sustain and grow reforms based on their needs.
-Angela’s research interests are in science teacher learning, equity in science, and Indigenous science knowledge.
+Angela works with teachers across the United States to promote equity in science, and believes strongly in the importance of sustained partnerships to support K-12 science reform.
+Angela’s research interests include science teacher learning, equity in science, and Indigenous science knowledge.
 Originally from Winnipeg Manitoba, Angela is of mixed Indigenous/European ancestry, and culturally connected at Miskwabekong (Red Cliff) in Northern Wisconsin.

 Angela Kolonich, Gail Richmond & Joseph Krajcik (2018) Reframing Inclusive Science Instruction to Support Teachers in Promoting Equitable Three-Dimensional Science Classrooms, Journal of Science Teacher Education, 29:8, 693-711, DOI: 10.1080/1046560X.2018.1500418